dkandalov/live-plugin/README.md

 - In the `Plugins` tool window select "hello-world" plugin and click "Run" button to execute the plugin (`Run Plugin` action with `ctrl+shift+L` or `alt+C, alt+E` shortcut).
 It should display a message.
 - Make a small modification in `plugin.groovy`/`plugin.kts` and rerun the plugin.
-  On the second run, previous version of the plugin will be unloaded before the code is evaluated again.
+  On the second run, the previous version of the plugin will be unloaded before the code is evaluated again.
 - Modify `plugin.groovy`/`plugin.kts` file again so that it fails to compile/run.
   You should see an error message in the `Run` tool window.
 - Note that plugins are just folders with `plugin.groovy` or `plugin.kts` scripts as entry points.
-  This means that you can, for example, copy path to the plugin folder using `Copy Path` action (`ctrl/cmd+alt+C` shortcut).
+  This means that you can, for example, copy the path to the plugin folder using the `Copy Path` action (`ctrl/cmd+alt+C` shortcut).

 Try bundled examples:
-- In the `Plugins` tool window click "Plus" button (`Add Plugin` action) and add Groovy or Kotlin examples.
+- In the `Plugins` tool window click the "Plus" button (`Add Plugin` action) and add Groovy or Kotlin examples.
 - It might be useful to install [Groovy](http://plugins.jetbrains.com/plugin/1524?pr=idea) or [Kotlin](https://plugins.jetbrains.com/plugin/6954-kotlin) plugin if your IDE supports them.